 Identify “critical” locations for a hot work initiated fire.

-Calculate a based on the relative size of the floor space in the “critical” versus “plausible” locations
+Calculate a critical area AF based on the relative size of the floor space in the “critical” versus “plausible” locations: AFhot work = (critical floor area, in ft2) / (plausible floor area, in ft2)

+If hot work is improbable in the fire area and a thorough review of hot work permits issued verified no hot work was performed in the fire area under review during the exposure period, an AF of zero may be used for the hot work fire ignition source scenarios.

+Finally, an adjustment to the FIF for hot work fires is made if the inspection findings are associated with hot work permitting and/or hot work fire watch provisions of the FPP.
+In this case the fire area hot work fire likelihood is set to high, and the hot work fire frequency for high likelihood is multiplied by a factor of 3.

-Transformer Fires
+03.10 Transformer Fires

 Guidance from either Regional or Headquarters fire protection staff should be sought in the treatment of transformer fires in the yard.
-In other areas of the plant fires involving oil-filled transformers are analyzed according to the guidance for evaluating confined or unconfined combustible liquids fires depending on whether the oil spill is contained or not, respectively.
+In other areas of the plant, fires involving oil-filled transformers are analyzed according to the guidance for evaluating confined or unconfined combustible liquids fires depending on whether the oil spill is contained or not, respectively.

-Severe Fires Involving the Main Turbine Generator Set
+03.11 Severe Fires Involving the Main Turbine Generator Set